2001 Plymouth Avenue North

 612-624-5881 | firstname.lastname@example.org

-As UROC's evening and weekend administrative specialist, Anna Orr is responsible for a wide range of administrative tasks including front desk operations and evening meeting and event coordination.
+As UROC's daytime administrative specialist, Anna Orr is responsible for a wide range of administrative tasks including front desk operations and evening meeting and event coordination.
 Anna was born and raised in North Minneapolis and is a graduate of the Southwest Minnesota State University.

 Makeda Zulu-Gillespie, director of community outreach